 A piggy bank is an object with a slot in which money (coins, banknotes) is stored in order to save.
 Many times, it is shaped like a pig.
 Why is it in the shape of this animal?
 In the Middle Ages, in Europe, less fortunate people did not usually eat meat.
 But many families kept a pig so that they could sell it in case of need.
 Thus, it is said that the pig became a symbol of savings and reserves for the future.

 Why is saving useful?

 Saving is keeping part of the money received to spend later.
-Whether or not you can save depends on many factors: age, tastes, income, necessary expenses and how far-sighted we are.
-Savings is the part of the money that we have and do not spend immediately.
-A country, a company or a person who saves can avoid problems in the future, face unforeseen events or improve their lives.
+Whether or not you can save depends on many factors: age, tastes, incomes, necessary expenses, and how far-sighted you are.
+Savings is part of the money that we have and do not spend immediately.
+A country, a company, or a person who saves can avoid problems in the future, face unforeseen events or improve their lives.

 How can you save?

 A person or family has fixed expenses: the cost of food, running water, electricity, transport, housing, and other aspects necessary for their day-to-day life.
 The income, the money they receive, must be more than those fixed expenses.
 The difference (income minus fixed expenses) is money that can be spent on things that are not essential or saved or invested.

 Expenses are what we spend money on.
 In a family, the expenses can be electricity or food.
 Companies also spend, to make products or pay their employees.
 The State spends money to build hospitals and roads or pay your teachers at the public school, for example.

 One thing you can do in order to save is to reduce fixed expenses.
 To go grocery shopping, you can write down the prices of the products in the shops in your neighborhood and buy the cheapest ones.
 For example:

 |A dozen eggs||2,25€||1,55€|

 |Loaf of bread||0,50€||0,75€|